aosabook/500lines/pedometer/chapter.md

 }
 ~~~~~~~

-The `uploads` view also renders `summary.erb`.
+The `uploads` view also renders the `summary` view.
 We place it in its own file, because we reuse it again in the `upload` view.

 ~~~~~~~
 <table class="summary">